A Systematic Survey of Blockchained Federated Learning

 \subsubsection{Summerized Lessons}

 When designing a BCFL system, it is necessary to decide which type of blockchain to use.
-By using the different blockchains, the system's different model training needs can be realised.
+By using different types of blockchain, we can design different BCFL frameworks which satisfy various situations.
 With the above discussion we will conclude with some lessons about blockchain types.

 \begin{itemize} \item We argue that the types of blockchain intrinsically determine the number as well as the quality of the BCFL system's users.
-Due to the fact that in some computing environments more computing resources and more participants are required, the task of establishing FL on the public chain can be chosen.
-However, if the training of a model for FL needs to be implemented on a small scale, the permissioned blockchain can be chosen \item The public blockchain and the commissioned blockchain can be used in conjunction with each other, and in \cite{Ramanan2019,Desai2020,fan2020hybrid}, they assist in the training of the model by providing a distinct role for the BCFL system respectively. \end{itemize}
+Due to the fact that more computing resources and more participants are required in some computing environments, the task of establishing FL on the public chain can be chosen.
+However, if the training of a model for FL needs to be implemented on a small scale, the permissioned blockchain can be chosen. \item The public blockchain and the commissioned blockchain can be used in conjunction with each other, and in \cite{Ramanan2019,desai2021blockfla,fan2020hybrid}, they assist in the training of the model by providing a distinct role for the BCFL system respectively. \end{itemize}